Types of Insurance Coverage for Fine Art

 Of course, one-of-a-kind art pieces that are stolen or destroyed can’t be replaced; the Fine Art Insurance company says that the chance of recovery of art after a theft is less than 10 percent.
 But you do want to be compensated for your loss.

 Insurance companies will want to see documentation of your ownership, an appraisal, receipt of your purchase, and photographs of the work.
 You also should provide a record of ownership if the piece has passed through several owners, which is known as provenance.
-The more official documentation you have, the better, when it comes time to filing a claim.
+The more official documentation you have, the better, when it comes time to file a claim.